InSyncWithFoo/ryecharm/docs/configurations/ruff.md

 The file to which the logs will be written.

 This corresponds to the [`logFile`][17] language server setting.

+## Run on save

+Whether Ruff should be run on files before saving.

+If both "fix problems" and "format" are enabled, they are run in that order.

+### Project files only

+Whether only files belong to the current project should be run on.

+Default: `true`

+### Format

+Whether Ruff should format the file before it is saved.

+Default: `false`

+### Fix violations

+Whether Ruff should try to fix all safely fixable violations in the file before it is saved.

+Default: `false`

 ## Other settings